techie-guy/starlight/README.md

 You can Download them from your package manager

 After cloning the repo recursively, `cd` into it.

+Then, use `sh generate-source-files.sh` to generate some source files

-Then use `premake5 gmake2` to generate the project build files.
+Use `premake5 gmake2` to generate the project build files.

 Use `make help` to get a list of the available configurations.